Develop a Service with Docker¶

 In this guide, you will:

-that accepts a single query parameter as input. - Deploy it in Choreo using a Dockerfile.
+- Deploy the service in Choreo using a Dockerfile.
 The service will run on port 9090.

 - Test the service.

-If you want to create a service component that exposes a Ballerina service, see Develop a Ballerina Service .
+If you want to create a service component that exposes a Ballerina service, see Develop a Ballerina Service.

 Prerequisites¶